Alaska Airlines flight forced to make emergency landing after window blows out in mid-air

 The aircraft reached approximately 16,000 feet about six minutes into the flight before beginning its descent, according to FlightAware.

 The jet had 174 passengers and six crew members aboard.
-In a statement provided to CBS News, Alaska Airlines said that Flight No. 1282 "experienced an incident this evening soon after departure" and "landed safely back" at Portland, but did not elaborate.
+In a statement provided to CBS News, Alaska Airlines said that Flight No. 1282 "experienced an incident this evening soon after departure" and "landed safely back" in Portland but did not elaborate.

 Immediately after the incident, the pilot radioed to the air traffic controller, declaring that the flight had depressurized.